Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/editing/transform.rst

    The Transform panel for armatures in Edit Mode.

-We will not detail here the various transformations of bones, nor things like axis locking, pivot points, and so on, as they are common to most object editing, and already described :doc:`here </editors/3dview/object/editing/transform/control/index>` (note however, that some options, like snapping, do not seem to work, even though they are available...).
+We will not detail here the various transformations of bones, nor things like axis locking, pivot points, and so on, as they are common to most object editing, and already described in the :doc:`mesh section </editors/3dview/object/editing/transform/control/index>`.
 The same goes for mirroring,
 as it is nearly the same as with :doc:`mesh editing </modeling/meshes/editing/transform/mirror>`.
 Just keep in mind that bones' roots and tips behave more or less like meshes' vertices,